chrisza4/chris-blog/content/blog/reflecting-the-knowledge/index.md

 I think those abstractions will blur the real truth and nature of the requirement.
 And make the system even harder to maintain.

-I think we should be honest with the requirement, reflect it truthfully no matter how messy it is.
+I think we should be honest with the requirement.
+If it is Jane's personal request, make it clear that it is her personal request. reflect it truthfully no matter how messy it is.

 And the truth shall set you free.